Milne-Edwards' sportive lemur: Conservation actions

 The conservation of Madagascar's natural resources goes back as far as 1896, where France officially annexed Madagascar as a colony with the goal of protecting its forests from the man-made fires, while exploiting timber.
 In fact, research shows that Madagascar, before human presence was completely covered in forests.
 The first national park in Madagascar, the Botanical and Zoological Garden of Tsimbazaza, was created by France in 1925.
 Soon after, the first ten national parks of Madagascar were established, aiming at controlling logging and deforestation for agriculture.

 As Madagascar's economic situation kept declining, the government left its forests as an open access for exploitation in early 1980's.
 Forests both in and out of the protected areas were being cut down by investors from outside of Madagascar.
 In the 1984, the USAID helped as a donor to stop deforestation.
 Policies and laws in Madagascar greatly changed starting from 1985, mostly influenced by the donors.
 In 1988, the Madagascar's National Environment Action Plan (NEAP) was signed by the government, with the goal of protecting Madagascar's forests.
 In 2003, Marc Ravalomanana, then president, announced the government would put in motion a plan to triple the area of protected lands of Madagascar.
 It took twelve years to attain this goal, with donations from several organizations.

 As of 2009, the USAID conducted an analysis of the conservation efforts over the past 25 years, putting out results that show these efforts were either not ambitious enough or that the plan was not respected, as the precarious situation of the forests of Madagascar has actually worsened since 1985.
 There is a clear conflict between conservation and the needs of the population, as the protection of the forest hinders the development of food production and revenue, and poverty is often associated with conservation without help from foundations or the government.
 As population increases, the interest into exploiting protected land grows since it is the only solution for locals to have an income or food, meaning aid for conservation is even more necessary that it ever was.

-The Milne-Edwards' sportive lemurs have been under the Appendix I of Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+Milne-Edwards' sportive lemurs have been under the Appendix I of Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 Conservation actions needed to mitigate their habitat loss and population decline would require many forms of managements regarding land practices, it would also necessitate an executive authority to monitor and actually impose sanctions to work towards the preservation of the species.